baihongguo/JAGWAS/README.md

  * The LAPACK (Linear Algebra PACKage) and BLAS (Basic Linear Algebra Subprograms) libraries are used for matrix operations in GEM.

 Intel processors:
- * We recommend linking GEM to the Intel oneAPI Math Kernal Library (oneMKL), instead of classical BLAS/LAPACK, for a greater performance boost.
+ * We recommend linking JAGWAS to the Intel oneAPI Math Kernal Library (oneMKL), instead of classical BLAS/LAPACK, for a greater performance boost.
 This can be done by replacing -llapack and -lblas in the makefile with -lmkl_gf_lp64 -lmkl_sequential -lmkl_core before compiling.
-  * It is important to compile with -lmkl_sequential since GEM already does multi-threading across SNPs.

 AMD processors:
  * For AMD processors, OpenBLAS (-lopenblas) may be a better alternative.